 Legislation: SB 1590 (Latvala) and HB 1213 (Peters) proposed to create a \$50 million dedicated and reoccurring funding source for beach restoration and nourishment projects.
 The bills also creates a scoring system based on a number of tiers for beach restoration projects.

 Status: The legislation died in House messages.
+We should expect to see this again next session.

 5. LEGISLATION OPPOSED BY THE COUNTY THAT FAILED

 5.1 VACATION RENTAL